 From Lenk: "What is your plan for garbage storage on-site and garbage removal?
-Can a full-size garbage truck enter/exit/park without obstructing the roadway or crossing onto private property?"
+Can and will be handled by moving the trash a full-size garbage truck enter/exit/park without obstructing the roadway or crossing onto private property?"